merces/merces/README.md

 ## Hello, stranger! 👋

-So you found me.
+So, you found me.

-- 🔭 I’m currently working as a threat researcher with [Trend Micro](https://github.com/trendmicro).
+- 🔭 I’ve spent the past 9 yeas working as a threat researcher in [Trend Micro](https://github.com/trendmicro).
+- 💚 I run a non-profit organization called [Mente Binária](https://menteb.in/) to educate people in computing.
 - 🌱 I’m learning more about ELF binaries reversing.
 - ⚡ Fun fact: I [play guitar](https://youtu.be/JJDUlFCpzIA).

 ## Things I love